alexdown/mongo-view/README.md

 10. This looks good.
 So much like [TRIGGERS](http://www.postgresql.org/docs/9.3/static/sql-createtrigger.html).
 But is it?
 The answer is no, as it's still external to the db, and most important because the _update_ "trigger" don't have access to the old value of the updated document... :(

 11. Please please please MongoDB: implement native VIEWs!!!

+Bedtime reading, if you like the topic: http://docs.mongodb.org/manual/reference/sql-comparison/